Jonatan Giráldez: Early years

-Jonatan Giráldez Costas was born on 27 November 1991 in Vigo, Galicia, Spain.
-Growing up, he played football with local clubs Sárdoma, Coruxo and Areosa, but even when young decided he would be better coaching.
-In 2012, he moved to Barcelona to study sports instruction.
+Jonatan Giráldez Costas was born on 27 November 1991, in Vigo, Galicia, close to the Portugal–Spain border in Spain.
+He recalls understanding football before he could read, having watched intently with his grandfather.
+Growing up, he played football at any opportunity, and had stints with local clubs Sárdoma, Coruxo and Areosa between 1997 and 2012, but even when young decided he would be better coaching.
+Discussing his players' adaptability and comprehension of coaching instructions in 2024, Giráldez said that he "wish[ed] [he] had played football like [Keira Walsh] plays".